 The tentative order for Phase 5 would be to jointly target Parcel 6 and the parks spaces - the Centre Park, Central Linear Park, and Centre Park's Park Frontage Enhancement Areas.
 The parcel order conjointly/after that would be Parcels 4 then 7.
-PARKING CALCULATIONS

-With decommissioning of the mail, surface parking is no longer required.
+With decommissioning of the mall, surface parking is no longer required.
 PARK PHASING LEGEND